M3fjuLeo/the-wild-oasis/README.md

 # The Wild Oasis

 Main project in Jonas Schmedtmann'sUltimate React Course.
+Built with React Query and Supabase.

 Currently, two official plugins are available: